AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 > **I find that the experimentation could have included more languages, particularly focusing on those less represented in the study, to better gauge the model's performance across varied linguistic landscapes.**
 5. Our experiments are based on the MLQA dataset, which forms the foundation for our MLNeedle test framework.
 Consequently, our language selection was limited to those included in MLQA.
-6. We choose to rely purely on existing open-source datasets like MLQA and mMarco to ensure that all languages have high-quality, aligned question-answer pairs and add reliability to our experiements -- following the precedence of similar studies in English long-context evaluation [4, 5].
+6. We choose to rely purely on existing open-source datasets like MLQA and mMarco to ensure that all languages have high-quality, aligned question-answer pairs and add reliability to our experiements -- following the precedence of a similar study in English long-context evaluation [4].
 7. Furthermore, we believe that the seven languages included in MLQA—English (eng), Arabic (ara), German (deu), Spanish (spa), Hindi (hin), Vietnamese (vie), and Simplified Chinese (zho)— represent a wide range of linguistic diversity.
 These languages span:
 	-   **Language families**: Indo-European (eng, spa, hin, deu), Afro-Asiatic (ara), Sino-Tibetan (zho), and Austroasiatic (vie).
 	-   **Scripts**: Latin (eng, spa, deu, vie), Arabic (ara), Devanagari (hin), and Simplified Chinese (zho).